VeraSafe Services Privacy Notice

 • responding to your requests or questions;

-• collecting payments that are due to VeraSafe, enforcing our legal rights, and
+• collecting payments that are due to VeraSafe, enforcing our legal rights, and complying with laws and regulations applicable to VeraSafe.

 9. Personal Data Retention